 Nothing quite says vacation like sipping a mai tai under a palm tree by a pool.
-But having that drink at an all-inclusive resort could end up costing more than you expected — which is tough when you’re trying to cut vacation costs.
+But having that drink at an all-inclusive resort can end up costing more than you expected — which is tough when you’re trying to cut vacation costs.

-All-inclusive vacations, be they resorts or cruises, offer a model in which the guest pays once and, after that, everything is supposed to be taken care of — presumably including meals, drinks and entertainment.
-In many cases, however, the resort’s definition of “all-inclusive” may not match your expectations.
-Various activities, and some food and drink, can come with an extra charge.
-It can be particularly easy to rack up these charges, since money won’t usually change hands until the end of the trip.
-Usually, the resort has your credit card number, and you’ll simply sign a paper to charge things to “the room.”
+All-inclusive vacations — be they resorts or cruises — offer a model in which the guest pays once.
+After that, everything is supposed to be taken care of — meals, drinks and entertainment.
+In many cases, however, the resort’s definition of “all-inclusive” might not match your expectations.

-To avoid an unpleasant surprise when you settle your bill, and a sour ending to your vacation, here are eight things to consider before you book an all-inclusive deal:
+To avoid an unpleasant surprise when you settle the bill, here are eight things to consider before you book an all-inclusive deal:

 Master1305 / Shutterstock.com

 The resort may be wonderful, but unless it’s walking distance from home, there will be travel expenses.
-Airfare to and from will be an added cost.
-Resorts may cover the transfer from the airport to their facility, but that’s certainly something to consider and factor into your budget if they don’t.
+Airfare to and from your destination will be an added cost.
+Resorts might cover the cost of getting you from the airport to their facility — or they might not.

 Kzenon / Shutterstock.com

-Not all the food is included.
-Many resorts offer multiple restaurants, but the top-of-the-line choices with the best food may cost extra.
-Or, in some cases, a buffet may be included in the fee but going to a table-service restaurant will come with an added fee.
+Many resorts offer multiple restaurants, but the top-of-the-line choices with the best food might cost extra.
+Or, in some cases, a buffet might be included in the fee, but going to a table-service restaurant will come with an added cost.

-Drinks can work on the same model: Cocktails may be free if you’re OK with house liquor, but the top-shelf stuff, or the mid-shelf stuff for that matter, could cost extra.
-In some cases, only non-alcoholic drinks are free, so if you want a beer of glass of wine with dinner, it will cost you.
+Drinks can work on the same model: Cocktails might be free if you’re OK with house liquor, but the top-shelf stuff — or the mid-shelf stuff, for that matter — can cost extra.
+In some cases, only nonalcoholic drinks are free.
+So, if you want a beer or glass of wine with dinner, it will cost you.

-One way around this fee could be to upgrade to a premium package, in which you pay for the more expensive stuff in advance.
-If you have expensive tastes, it could end up being a better choice.
+One way around this fee can be to upgrade to a premium package, in which you pay for the more expensive stuff in advance.
+If you have expensive tastes, it might end up being a better choice.

 Vasily Smirnov / Shutterstock.com

-A common practice is to include non-motorized activities like snorkeling or volleyball in the price, but to charge extra for you to hop on a jet ski or go parasailing.
-Other activities might be partly included in the base cost.
-If they say “golf all you want,” for example, it’s worth checking into that anyway — it might mean the greens fees are included, but you’ll still need to pay to rent clubs, or it could mean unlimited golf, after you pay an initial fee for it.
-Best to ask so you’re not surprised.
+A common practice is to include nonmotorized activities like snorkeling or volleyball in the price, but to charge extra if you hop on a jet ski or go parasailing.
+Other activities might be partially included in the base cost.
+If they say “golf all you want,” for example, it’s worth checking into that — it might mean the greens fees are included, but you’ll still need to pay to rent clubs.
+It’s best to ask so you’re not surprised.

 Thanapun / Shutterstock.com

-Even if everything on the resort or the ship is included, that isn’t going to apply once you leave.
+Even if everything in the resort or on the ship is included, the meter will begin running once you leave your “base camp.”
 If you want a look at the local culture, everything in town is going to be at an extra cost.

 Fotos593 / Shutterstock.com

-The room they show in the brochure is likely to be one of the best at the resort, and it’s likely to cost you extra.
-If you want a view of the ocean, it’s going to cost more than a view of the parking lot.
+The room shown in the brochure is likely to be one of the best at the resort — and it’s probably going to cost extra.
+If you want a view of the ocean, it’s going to be pricier than a view of the parking lot.

-Also, be careful of the language they use.
-The term “beachfront” may not mean you see any of the actual ocean.
+Also, be careful of the language the resort uses.
+The term “beachfront” might not mean you can see any of the actual ocean.
 Instead, you might just get a view of the sand.
 And keep in mind, a term like “ocean view” may be loosely defined.
-It could mean a sweeping, unobstructed vista, or it could mean if you lean against the window and squint, you can see a sliver of blue.
+It could mean a sweeping, unobstructed vista, or it could mean you can see a sliver of blue.
 Consider checking travel review sites, or simply calling the resort to clarify what sort of room you’re getting.

 luckyraccoon / Shutterstock.com